 In this review, I taste tested a variety of One Bars to test them across multiple protein loaded categories.
 The categories below include my assessment of One Bar’s texture, nutrition, price, and other factors that come along with the protein bars.

-A whey based protein bar that only has one gram of sugar and solid macro profile for the active individual.
+A whey-based protein bar that only has one gram of sugar and a solid macronutrient profile for active individuals.